 High capacity for long distances?
-Constricted right-of-ways?
+Constricted rights-of-way?
 Aesthetically sensitive areas?
 BOLD is the key to solving them all.

-The benefits that BOLD provides can help utilities achieve the objectives of new resource integration and infrastructure renewal with the highest efficiency and least environmental and community impact.
-The patented design, developed by American Electric Power, provides an efficient and robust transmission solution at common domestic and international voltage classes representing the best available technology in overhead line design.
+The benefits that BOLD® provides can help utilities achieve the objectives of new resource integration and infrastructure renewal with the highest efficiency and least environmental and community impact.
+The patented design provides an efficient and robust transmission solution at common domestic and international voltage classes representing the best available technology in overhead line design.

 Not necessarily.
 Compact lines designs have been studied since the 1970s, but built in very rare circumstances at voltages 230-kV and below where right-of-way or some other constraint existed.